-This Agreement shall become effective when the Finance Coordinator has certified to the availability of funds for the first notice to proceed ("NTP") and the Attorney has been notified in writing via an NTP.
+This Agreement shall become effective when the Chief Financial Officer has certified to the availability of funds for the first notice to proceed ("NTP") and the Contractor has been notified in writing via an NTP.

-4. Services Attorney Agrees to Perform
+4. Services Contractor Agrees to Perform

-The Attorney agrees to perform the services listed in Appendix A, Scope of Services, attached hereto and incorporated by reference as though fully set forth within.
-No work shall be performed under this contract except as authorized in Appendix A, and after issuance of a written Request for Services ("RFS") signed by the Executive Director.
-The Executive Director or his or her designee may consult with Attorney prior to issuance of an RFS.
-Upon receipt of an RFS, the Attorney designated in the Section of this Agreement entitled "Notices to the Parties" may consult directly with the Executive Director and carry out any assigned tasks.
-Each RFS shall relate to a specified part of the services, and a not-to-exceed maximum price under that RFS.
-No RFS can be amended, except in writing and signed by an authorized representative of the TJPA.
+The Contractor agrees to perform the services listed in Appendix B, Scope of Services, attached hereto and incorporated by reference as though fully set forth within.
+Each NTP shall relate to a specified part of the services, and a not-to-exceed maximum price under that NTP.
+No NTP can be amended, except in writing and signed by an authorized representative of the TJPA.